pkaplan5/Election_Analysis/README.md

 ## Challenge Overview

-I was asked to use the csv file to read the election results and provide an aanalysis in a succint format.
+I was asked to use the csv file to read the election results and provide an analysis in a specified format.

 ## Challenge Summary

 I had some difficulty with vs code during my work on this assignment.
 My software was acting erractily and I had to reisntall all of vs code and the python extension.
-After doing that I had no diffuculty with this assignment.
+After doing that I had no difficulty with this assignment.